 Alexander, Charles.
-K., Fundamentals of Electric Circuits, (3rd, 4th, 5th, or 6th Edition), McGraw-Hill.
+K., Fundamentals of Electric Circuits, (3rd, 4th, 5th, 6th, or 7th Edition), McGraw-Hill.

 This text will be required for ENGR 202 & ENGR 203.
 If you will be continuing the series, it would be a good idea to get the book for this course as well.
 Copies of the text are on reserve in the library and can be checked out for two hours at a time.
+Given the extra challenge of remote instruction, I strongly urge you to get the textbook.